 From this process results the cataclasite, a coherent fine-grained rock without metamorphic foiling, which often has higher toughness than the host rock from which it originates.
 (Wikipedia)

-Breccia Imperiale, a hard and resistant quartzite, is characterized by warm and harmonious colours.
+Breccia Imperiale is a hard and resistant quartzite with warm and harmonious colours.

 Why is Breccia Imperiale also called Amarula?